|Guide||♦||17 Triplogs||Active Topic|

 The never ending climb

-I started out at 9:20am from the City Creek TH.
-The elevation is of the TH is 3480.
-The trail starts across the road from the TH.
-There are no signs for the trail.
-The trail starts to climb and climb.
-You basically follow the ridge lines.
-At about 5.5 miles into the hike, you hit the Red Hills trail.
-What's interesting is that this part of the AZ trail and there's no sign indicating that.
-By this point, you've climbed about 2,500 feet!
-This near you high point of 6275.
-The Mazatzal divide trail was easy to follow.
-There are a couple of minor over growth spots, but nothing to bad.
-There are a couple of fallen trees here and there.
-The trail more or less flats out for about a mile.
-You go through a major down fall area and the trail gets obscured.
-Just keep going straight.
-There's a couple of downs and up's but nothing like the climb up.
-You go through another major down fall area, just keep going in a straight direction and you should be fine.
-A little past the 8 mile mark, you'll see the trail go down into a creek area.
-This is the Wet Bottom creek.
-About a 1/4 mile from the North Peak Trail, there's another major down fall area.
-I got mess-up here.
-The trail makes a major change in direction before the down fall area but it's not obvious at all.
-I went through the down fall.
-My GPS had the trail on it's base map, so I used that to help me through this.
-(HINT, the tail is to the right of the major down fall area) I made it to the North Peak trail intersection.
-My GPS also called this area "The Park".
-There was a nice camp site hear with a garbage can.
-There was also some trail maintenance tools here also :) I was just a short distance from the Wet Bottom creek, so I decided to check it out.
-It was bone dry, but it so deep, that if it was full, my bottom would have been wet!
-Just past the Wet Bottom creek is the Willow trail, but the Mazatzal divide disappear once I crossed the creek.
-This was another major down fall area.
+I made it to the North Peak trail intersection.
+My GPS also called this area "The Park."
+There was a nice campsite here with a garbage can.
+There was also some trail maintenance tools here :) I was just a short distance from the Wet Bottom creek, so I decided to check it out.
+It was bone dry, but it so deep that if it was full, my bottom would have been wet!
+Just past the Wet Bottom creek is the Willow trail, but the Mazatzal divide disappeared once I crossed the creek.
+This was another major downfall area.
 It was past my turn around time, so I decided to come back another day (via the North Peak trail).
 (After I got home and mapped out my GPS route on the maps, It looks like the Mazatzal divide trail changed direction at the Wet Bottom creek.
-It moves about 100 feet to right after it crosses the creek.
+It moves about 100 feet to the right after it crosses the creek.
 I'll verify this another day.)
-I headed back and this time I followed the trail out and I still got a little messed up by the down fall area.
-I would help out if you download my GPS track to guide you through this section.
+I headed back, and this time I followed the trail out, and I still got a little messed up by the downfall area.
+It would help out if you download my GPS track to guide you through this section.